-{\it Data and methodology.---}In this letter, we employ CMB, BAO, SN, $H_0$, and $S_8$ data.
-For CMB data, we use {\it Planck} 2018 full-mission TT, TE, EE + lowE + lensing power spectrum \cite{Planck:2018vyg}.
-For BAO data, we use five points from three observations \cite{Beutler:2011hx,Ross:2014qpa,BOSS:2016wmc}.
+{\it Data and methodology.---}In this study, we employ CMB, BAO, SN, $H_0$, and $S_8$ data.
+For CMB data, we use the {\it Planck} 2018 full-mission TT, TE, and EE + lowE + lensing power spectrum \cite{Planck:2018vyg}.
+For BAO data, we utilize five points from three observations (the 6dF Galaxy Survey, SDSS DR7 Main Galaxy Sample, and DR12 galaxy sample) \cite{Beutler:2011hx, Ross:2014qpa, BOSS:2016wmc}.
 For SN data, we use 1048 data points from the Pantheon compilation \cite{Pan-STARRS1:2017jku}.
-In addition, we also consider two Gaussian priors, i.e., $S_8= 0.766^{+0.020}_{-0.014}$ [here $S_8\equiv\sigma_8(\Omega_{\rm m}/0.3)^{0.5}$], which comes from the combination of the KiDS/Viking and SDSS data \cite{Heymans:2020gsg}, and $H_0=(73.04 \pm 1.04)~\rm{km~s^{-1} Mpc^{-1}}$, which was determined from direct measurement of the distance ladder by the SH0ES team \cite{Riess:2021jrx}.
+In addition, we also consider two Gaussian priors, that is, $S_8= 0.766^{+0.020}_{-0.014}$ [here, $S_8\equiv\sigma_8(\Omega_{\rm m}/0.3)^{0.5}$], which originated from the combination of the KiDS/Viking and SDSS data \cite{Heymans:2020gsg}, and $H_0=73.04 \pm 1.04~\rm{km~s^{-1} Mpc^{-1}}$, which was determined from the distance ladder by the SH0ES team \cite{Riess:2021jrx}.